Key Technologies for the Developing Metaverse

 In the Metaverse, users can purchase NFTs for the purposes of not only art but other unique assets like virtual real estate and event tickets.

-Augmented Reality, Virtual Reality, and Mixed Reality
+Augmented Reality, Virtual Reality, & Mixed Reality

 Augmented reality, or AR, is an enriched form of physical reality.
 AR is achieved by embedding virtual objects or digital elements, including sound, visuals, and other sensory stimuli, into the real physical world.
 Virtual reality (VR) creates a simulated environment that enables users to interact with an artificial three-dimensional (3-D) environment through computer modeling and simulation.
 With VR, you disappear into a created space.
 With MR, the space is designed around you.